ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

 - Question regarding Rucio/FTS interoperation:
    - How much do we as ALTO WG want to be integrated in the routing part?
 - FTS is the control plane regarding the maximum number of TCP sessions
-- Each source and destination maintain a amount of concurrent sessions and ALTO comes into the play for optimization of the routing matrix
+- Each source and destination maintain an amount of concurrent sessions and ALTO comes into the play for optimization of the routing matrix
    - Adjustment of TCP sessions